 Tiffany has been in full-time ministry since 2010.
 She earned her Bachelor’s degree from the University of Oklahoma in Women and Gender Studies.
 In 2012, she achieved her Masters of Divinity degree with a specialization in Women, Church, and Society from Saint Paul School of Theology at Oklahoma City University.
-Tiffany is completing her Doctor of Ministry degree in Church Leadership Excellence from Wesley Theological Seminary in Washington, D.C.
+Tiffany is receiving her Doctor of Ministry degree in Church Leadership Excellence from Wesley Theological Seminary in Washington, D.C.

 Tiffany is an advocate for several local, national, and international organizations and causes, including but not limited to: HIV/AIDS Awareness, Women’s Advocacy, Public Education Advocacy, and more.
 She serves on different ministry committees within the United Methodist Church and on the Board of Directors for Pastors for Oklahoma Kids.
 Tiffany has had the privilege of speaking and leading at a variety of national and international conferences and events, including the United Methodist Global AIDS Fund’s East African Summit on HIV/AIDS in Nairobi, Kenya, where she co-taught on Gender and HIV/AIDS.